top of page

 • Long-term sabbatical stays for faculty.

-• Visiting collaborations for students or other trainees, in which they would embed with NITMB researchers and work on a joint project, lasting anywhere between a week and a full quarter.
+• Visiting collaborations for trainees*, in which they would embed with NITMB researchers and work on a joint project, lasting anywhere between a week and a full quarter. *PhD candidates or postdoctoral scholars.

 • Recurring local visitors are local Chicagoland scholars wishing to engage in NITMB activities on a regular cadence, such as once a week, with a flexible approach intended to meet the needs of faculty of teaching-intensive institutions.